johntylernyc/gkl-league-analytics/docs/prds/prd-daily-player-stats-data-ingestion.md

 **Date:** August 3, 2025

-**Status:** Draft
+**Status:** Approved

-**Version:** 1.0
+**Version:** 2.0

 ---

 ## Executive Summary

-The Daily Player Stats Data Ingestion feature will systematically collect and store MLB player performance statistics for every player in our database across each day of the 2025 MLB season.
+The Daily Player Stats Data Ingestion feature will systematically collect and store MLB player performance statistics for every player in our database across each day of each season in our database, when there is player data for those seasons and dates.

 By leveraging pybaseball's comprehensive data access to Fangraphs, Baseball Reference, and Statcast, this feature will create a foundational data layer that powers advanced analytics, player comparisons, and performance tracking aligned with our league's specific scoring categories.

 ## Problem Statement